 Getting a 26+ on the TOEFL Speaking section isn't about luck; it's about repetition.
 By bringing TOEFL speaking practice AI into your routine, you stop guessing and start growing based on real data.

-For more tips on crushing your prep, check out the TOEFL Speaking Blog or see how different tools stack up in this Talkio AI TOEFL Guide.
-Start practicing today—your future self will thank you.
+For more tips on your preparation, check out the TOEFL Speaking Blog or see how different tools compare in this Talkio AI TOEFL Guide.
+Start practicing today.